secdev/scapy/doc/scapy/layers/automotive.rst

 OBD message
 -----------

 OBD is implemented on top of ISOTP.
-Use an ISOTPSocket for the communication with an ECU.
+Use an ISOTPSocket for the communication with an Ecu.
 You should set the parameters ``basecls=OBD`` and ``padding=True`` in your ISOTPSocket init call.

 OBD is split into different service groups.
 Here are some example requests: